labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 Moreover these carts can be explored using the Keywords Search tool.

 .. tip:: Gene Carts content is saved within your account settings, so your selections will persist into our databases even if you logout from your session.

-.. warning:: For performance issues, Gene Carts are limited to 300 000 genes.
+.. warning:: For performance reasons, a gene cart can't hold more than 300 000 genes.
+   Also, you can't create more than 21 gene carts.

 Gene Cart Overview
 ------------------